-Typical cells have 46 chromosomes, 23 inherited from the mother and 23 inherited from the father.
-Fetuses with Triploidy inherit an extra set of chromosomes from one of the parents.
+Typical cells have 46 chromosomes, with 23 inherited from the mother and 23 inherited from the father.

+Triploidy occurs when a fetus gets an extra set of chromosomes from one of the parents.
 Triploidy is a lethal condition.
 Fetuses with the abnormality rarely survive to birth.
-Many are spontaneously miscarried during the first trimester or stillborn before reaching full-term.
-The few infants that do survive to term will have severe and multiple birth defects.
-These might include growth retardation, heart defects, and neural tube defects (Spina bifida).
-Infants born with Triploidy typically will not live more than a few days after delivery.
+Many are spontaneously miscarried during the first trimester.
+Others are stillborn before reaching full-term.
+The few infants that do survive to term have multiple severe birth defects.
+Some common defects include:

 - heart defects